Budolfi Church: History

 Christian missionaries probably arrived sometime in the 9th century since nearby Viborg and Aarhus have evidence of Christian activity.
 In 948 Denmark was divided into dioceses and Aalborg in time fell under the See of Viborg.
 Of the earliest churches in Aalborg no trace remains.
 They would have been constructed of timber and been very small.
-Many times stone churches were built on the same location as the first churches, but direct evidence of an earlier Viking Era church has not been found.
+Many times stone churches were built on the same location as the first churches, but direct evidence of an earlier Viking Age church has not been found.

 In the crypt of Budofi Cathedral visitors can see the remains of the large stones used for the original church that was built at the direction of Bishop Eskil of Viborg no later than 1132.
 The first church was much smaller than the current church since it was a parish church.
 It consisted of a short nave and choir built in Romanesque style.
 That means it had half-round arches supporting a flat timber ceiling.